Amazon workers in upstate New York file for union election - KTVZ

 A spokesperson for the National Labor Relations Board said the petition was filed for the warehouse known as ALB1, located in the town of Schodack, roughly 10 miles (16 kilometers) southeast of Albany.

 To qualify for a union election, the NLRB requires signatures from 30% of eligible voters at a specific facility.
-Amazon did not immediately respond to a request for comment regarding how many employees it has at the Schodack location.
+Whether or not workers have reached that threshold will likely be hashed out in the coming weeks.

+Paul Flaningan, an Amazon spokesperson, said the company has roughly 1,000 warehouse workers at the Schodack location.
+But in the filing, the Amazon Labor Union, the nascent union backing the workers, said there would be roughly 400 employees in the bargaining unit.

 Heather Goodall, a warehouse worker and a former insurance agent who’s leading the organizing effort, said in an interview earlier this month that workers had enough support to file for a union petition, but were choosing to delay in order to pick up even more signatures.
 On Tuesday, she said the group’s attorneys were not ready to release information on the number of signatures collected to the public.